LeiliSab/UCT-Neural-Operator-Training/README.md

   Uses breast phantom data simulated with k-Wave from the code repository of Ali et al.
   The dataset is included in the Releases section of this repository.
   For the time-domain example, the corresponding sound-speed field was resampled from this dataset.
+- **Neural_Operator_Training_Data.py**
+  Example script creating incident, scattered and total wavefields from the UIUC dataset (as in the releases section).
+  Creating of training data at the end of the file.

 # Environment Setup
 To run the code locally, follow the steps below.